 Although changes will be required to amend the model form for different structures and projects, any changes to the following sections (as set out in this Model PPP Agreement) in the preparation of the Draft PPP Agreement should be justified in the project proposal submitted for approval: Section 9 (Indemnities & Limitation of Liability); Section 15 (Relief Extensions & Relief Compensations); Section 16 (Change of Scope); Section 20 (Insurances) not as regards the specific types of insurance required; Section 21 (Force Majeure); Section 23 (Termination); Section 26 (Disclaimer), other than to the project-specific language in square brackets; Section 27 (Assignment and Charges); Section 28 (Change in Law); Section 30 (Dispute Resolution); Section 31 (Miscellaneous).

 Note that any concessions/support by the Government of Punjab set out in this Model PPP Agreement are only indicative.
-The concession/forms of Government of Punjab support available for each project shall be as approved by the Steering Committee on a project to project basis in accordance with Section 11 of the Punjab PPP Act.
+The concession/forms of Government of Punjab support available for each project shall be as approved by the PPP P&M Board on a project to project basis in accordance with Section 25 of the Punjab PPP Act 2019.